Pandemic Is Overwhelming U.S. Public Health Capacity In Many States. What Now?

 "If we want to be like other countries in the world that have successfully contained the virus, then we have got to take the medicine now," Osterholm says.

 "We will not get there unless we bring this virus level down again.
-And there's just no other way to do it literally but a kind of second lock down," he says.
+And there's just no other way to do it literally but a kind of second lockdown," he says.
 "And this time let's get it right."

-That could knock the virus back enough to let schools safely reopen, get some people back to work, and give the nation time to hopefully finally get enough tests, and hire enough contact tracers.
-It could help the U.S. get off the current roller-coaster of case surges, and regain as least some version of normalcy.
+That could knock the virus back enough to let schools safely reopen, get some people back to work, and give the nation time to hopefully, finally get enough tests and hire enough contact tracers.
+It could help the U.S. get off the current roller-coaster of case surges and regain as least some version of normalcy.

 "Those countries that were on fire last spring and then did a lockdown are now the ones that have been successfully reopening," Osterholm says.
 "Their economies are back, they're enjoying life — and they're still maintaining control over the virus."